JanealSmi/MCRoboticsLibrary/CodingC/Intro_To_C.md

 From the ``int main(){ ``down to the ``return 0; }`` is where any active code being done by the robot should go, anything written outside of these lines will not be read or acted by the robot.

 Commenting allows a programmer to leave notes, reminders or most importantly explanations as to what a code does.
 A coder who doesn't comment can get lost or when allowing someone else to look at a code the function or actions being done may not be clear to read.
-You can use `//` to comment out a line or `/*` to comment out multiple, closing this with `*/` when at the end of the comment.
+You can use `//` to comment out a line or `/*` to comment out multiple lines, closing this with `*/` when at the end of the comment.

 Anything written in a comment will not be read by the program, making it a helpful way to test code as well without having to delete sections and rewrite them in order to test code.